-First-time Full-time Less Than Full-time Undergrad Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were 781 1501 287 awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$1436 \$2127 \$1901 p ) Number of students in line a who were awarded an institutional non-need- 14 114 1 based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$9446 \$10580 \$12642
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 539 1657 136 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$3966 \$4030 \$1440 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 50 205 1 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$10,885 \$11,977 \$8555

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-- \ 2012 undergraduate class who graduated between July 1, 2011 and June 30, 2012 who started at your institution as first-time students and received a bachelor's degree between July 1, 2011 and June 30, 2012. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+- \ 2016 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.